veracity/veracity-documentation/sections/developerexperience/introduction.md

 	<img src="assets/ProjectStructure.png" alt="Example of a project structure"/>
 </figure>

+## Preview new functionalities

+If you want to use the newest features before they are released for general use, opt in to the Veracity Developer Preview Program.
+To do so:

+1. Go to Profile > User settings > Preferences > Veracity Preview Program.
+2. Under Veracity for Developers and Veracity Developer Preview program, set the toggle to **ON**.

 ## To create a resource in Veracity

 To create a service on the Veracity platform: